 Finding a Kid Friendly Home

 If you’re in the market to buy and trying to find a kid friendly home, it’s not as easy as one might think.
 Also, if you’ve never done it before the choices may not be so obvious.
 In fact, some might be surprised at how much there is to consider when searching for and buying a home for the family.
-Certainly, location always remains the number one consideration, but oh my goodness, if you have small children there’s so much more.
+Certainly, location always remains the number one consideration, but if you have small children there’s much more.
 Then throw in the grade school children or older teens and finding a child friendly home becomes a difficult task.
-Thankfully, it’s not all the bad and certainly doesn’t have to be a shot in the dark!
+Thankfully, it’s not all that bad and certainly doesn’t have to be a shot in the dark!

-Consider Local Logistics When Looking for Kid Friendly Home
+Consider Local Logistics

 Based on our personal and professional experience in real estate, we offer the following tips to help you find or identify a kid friendly home.